 "The Rye House Plotters" and "Sir Henry Bennet, Earl of Arlington" and "Sir Joseph Williamson" and "Titus Oates" and "Thomas Blood" and "Sir Samuel Morland" and "William Bridgman" and "Thomas Dangerfield"

 Marshall, A (2004) '"The Rye House Plotters" and "Sir Henry Bennet, Earl of Arlington" and "Sir Joseph Williamson" and "Titus Oates" and "Thomas Blood" and "Sir Samuel Morland" and "William Bridgman" and "Thomas Dangerfield".'
-In: New dictionary of national biography.
-Oxford Dictionary of National Biography .
+In: Oxford dictionary of national biography.
 Oxford University Press, Oxford.
 ISBN 9780198614111

 Marshall, A (2001) 'Anglo Dutch Wars, 1652-1674.'
 In: Messenger, C, ed.
 Reader's guide to military history.
 Routledge, London.
 ISBN 9781579582418